Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Methods

 where \(\omega_{k}\) is the frequency of the ring-polymer mode \(k\) and $\sigma_k$ is the partially adiabatic scaling parameter in Eq.~\eqref{eq:ad-scaling}.
 The parameter \(\lambda\) controls the degree of damping of the internal ring-polymer modes by the Langevin thermostats, whereas \(\tau_0\) governs the relaxation time of the thermostat attached to the centroid.

 Compared to the standard setup, 2T-PILE only modifies the temperature entering Eq.~\eqref{eq:PILE}.
 It assigns distinct inverse temperatures \(\beta_{(k)}\) to normal modes with the index $k$,

 so that the adiabatically separated fluctuation modes sample the thermodynamic ensemble consistent with $T_e$, while the centroid evolves on the resulting PMF at a temperature $T_{\text{phys}}$.
-We stress that the ring polymer springs are defined such that they are consistent with the elevated temperature as well, i.e., $\omega_k = 2P/(\beta_e \hbar) \sin(k\pi/P)$.
+We stress that the ring-polymer springs are defined such that they are consistent with the elevated temperature as well, i.e., $\omega_k = 2P/(\beta_e \hbar) \sin(k\pi/P)$.

 As discussed in Ref.~\citenum{Rossi2014-Communication}, for PA-CMD protocols, the parameter $\lambda$ needs to remain in the under-damped regime to minimize artificial coupling between internal and centroid modes.
 Moreover, in usual PA-CMD protocols, one sets $\tau_0$ to be very large, effectively switching off the centroid thermostat.
 This is done to minimize the disturbance to the centroid dynamics, ensuring the correct evaluation of time-correlation functions according to Eq.~\eqref{eq:Kubo}.